Studying abroad in Seoul? Get ready for some of the best food of your life! … Read more

 Take advantage of your winter break by staying three or six weeks in Seoul!
 Spend J-Term in the vibrant capital or arrive before your Spring Semester with an early three week extension and the opportunity to earn up to eight credits.
-Spending winter in Seoul means that you will enjoy eat delicious street food, sledding, K-Pop holiday concerts and warming up in Korean hot springs.
+Spending winter in Seoul means that you will enjoy eating delicious street food, sledding, K-Pop holiday concerts and warming up in Korean hot springs.
 Explore Korea’s dynamic destinations all while earning credits at one of the country’s most prestigious universities with an emphasis on Korean culture.

 Make the most of your winter break by studying abroad in a world-class city at a top-rated university